dchest/captcha/README.md

 Server provides an http.Handler which can serve image and audio representations of captchas automatically from the URL.
 It can also be used to reload captchas.
-Refer to Server function documentation for details, or take a look at the example in "example" subdirectory.
+Refer to Server function documentation for details, or take a look at the example in "capexample" subdirectory.

 Examples